-4. Set additional configuration values as needed.
-For example, to set the instance name, run the following command:

-'''

-$ Sitecore.Framework.Publishing.Host configuration, set the Sitecore:Publishing:InstanceName -val MyInstance.

-'''

-For more details, see Set Commands.

-5. Update the relevant schemas.
+- 7. Set additional configuration values as needed.
+For example, to set the instance name for the "production" environment: - Create a production folder in the c:\inetpub\wwwroot\publishingservice\sitecoreruntime folder. - Create a sc.publishing.xml file in the c:\inetpub\wwwroot\publishingservice\sitecoreruntime\production folder. - Add the instance name to the Sitecore: Publishing: InstanceName element in the newly created sc.publishing.xml file.
+For more details about InstanceName, go to On premise. - 8.
+Update the relevant schemas.
 For example, to upgrade the schemas to the latest versions, run the schema command:

-'''

-$ Sitecore.Framework.Publishing.Host schema upgrade --force
+\$ Sitecore.Framework.Publishing.Host schema upgrade --force

-'''